WugulOra Morning Ceremony

 WugulOra, meaning ‘One Mob’, is a special moment to begin Australia Day.

-Actor Aaron McGrath will be your Master of Ceremonies as we acknowledge our shared history and the strength and resilience of the world’s oldest living culture.
+Actor Luke Carroll will be the Master of Ceremonies as we acknowledge our shared history and the strength and resilience of the world’s oldest living culture.

-Listen as Jason Owen sings the national anthem in English and Eora, the local Aboriginal language.
+Listen as the national anthem is sung in English and Eora, the local Aboriginal language.
 Then watch as the Aboriginal and Australian flags are raised on the Sydney Harbour Bridge to mark the start of Australia Day.